 The repair of vehicles is higher in Georgia as compared to most of the other states.
 A driver will have to pay on an average $395 to repair his or her car which is higher when compared to other states like Ohio and Michigan.

-12 Ways to Save Money on Georgia Car Insurance
+How to Save on Georgia Car Insurance?
+12 Ways

 Now that you know the reason behind higher insurance rates in Georgia; let’s have a look at different ways to get affordable car insurance in Georgia: